KHONGPHAITKID/TeamViewHCMUS/README.md

 # Troubleshooting
 If you encounter any issues while running the project, consider the following troubleshooting steps:

-Make sure both computers are connected to the same network.
+Make sure both computers are connected to each other.
 Double-check that you have installed all the required packages as mentioned in the setup section.
+In the server.py, change the host into your own server address (i let defaul as 127.0.0.1).
+Make sure the port number in the client.py and server.py is the same.